jayminwest/TeachNicheOfficial/ai_docs/reference/DATABASE_SCHEMA.md

 ## Overview

-The Teach Niche platform uses PostgreSQL as its primary database, managed through Supabase.
+The Teach Niche platform uses PostgreSQL as its primary database, managed through Google Cloud SQL.
 The schema is designed to support:

 - User authentication and profiles
 - Lesson creation and management